LilithHafner/UpdateJulia.jl/README.md

 ## Simple cross platform julia installer

 Note: this is a julia package that requires julia 1.0 or higher to run.
-If you would like to install julia and doldon't have at least julia 1.0 installed already, please visit https://julialang.org/downloads/
+If you would like to install julia and don't have at least julia 1.0 installed already, please visit https://julialang.org/downloads/.

 ## Usage
 ```jl